marcusmt/env-config/README.md

 Everything is based on my taste and preferences so follow it on your own risk!

 ## Environment
-- Kubuntu 22.04 (I prefer Fedora but I have to use Ubuntu because of my work environment...)
+- Ubuntu 22.04 (I prefer Fedora but I have to use Ubuntu because of my work environment...)
 - i3WM
     - Rofi
     - Polybar